 HOW ACQUIRED: Traded from Vancouver on March 5, 2014

-2013: Watson has been a prominent fixture in Martin Rennie's starting XI halfway through the season.
-His best performance of the campagin thus far came on June 29, when the British midfielder drew a penalty for Vancouver (converted by Camilo Sanvezzo), which ended up being the decisive goal in the 1-0 victory; Watson was awarded the Budweiser Man of the Match for his efforts.
+2013: Watson set new highs in his second season with Whitecaps FC, starting 15 of his 21 MLS appearances while recording his first career regular season assist in MLS play.
+The English midfielder also made one start in the Amway Canadian Championship, playing the full 90 minutes in the first leg of the final in Montreal.
+One of Watson’s best performances of the campaign came on June 29, when he drew a penalty for Vancouver, which ended up being the decisive goal in a 1-0 road victory over D.C.
+United.
+Watson was named Budweiser Man of the Match for his efforts.
+Finally, in the ‘Caps 2013 regular season finale on October 27, Watson earned an assist when he set-up Camilo for the second goal of the match, one that clinched the Golden Boot award for the Brazilian in a 3-0 victory over Colorado Rapids.
 2012: Watson made his MLS debut for Whitecaps FC as a second-half substitute during a 2-0 home win over Canadian arch-rivals and league expansion club Montreal Impact on Mar.
 10. The midfielder replaced striker Camilo Sanvezzo in the late stages of the season opener.
 He then made his first start in MLS during Whitecaps FC’s 1-0 away win over Chivas USA on Mar.
 17. The result was Vancouver’s first away win in the league.
 Watson's first point in MLS came in Whitecaps FC’s first-ever match in the MLS Cup Playoffs on Nov.
 1. The Englishman assisted on Darren Mattocks' historic goal, as Vancouver fell 2-1 at defending champions LA Galaxy.

 MAJOR LEAGUE SOCCER RESERVE LEAGUE